perpetualKid/BrickPi.Uwp/README.md

   </Capabilities>
 ```

-Add a reference to the BrickPi.Uwp library to your project (Nuget package TODO).
 First you need to implement a
 deferal for the background task instance

 ```C#